 Sometimes I hear customers who have older websites that you can view on a mobile device but are not responsive.
 They believe that since it looks like what you would see on a desktop that it works.

 Having a responsive website is essential.
 A responsive website must be collapsible and expand according to the device your prospect is viewing it on.
 It will work on mobile, desktops, laptops, and notebooks without users having to perform a lot of zooming and searching for the sections they need to get to.

 Open your website on all of these types of devices.
-If your website is genuinely responsive, you will be able to read your entire website without having to pinch and zoom.
+If your website is genuinely responsive, you can read your entire website without having to pinch and zoom in.
 Your images, menus, and resolution should switch automatically to provide a seamless user experience.
 Read more about responsive website design.